 Structure Your Day as if You Were in the Office

 When working remotely, you are your own personal micromanager.
 This means you are responsible for making sure you stay on schedule and knockout all of your tasks.
 Segmenting your day with tools such as online Google Calendar and creating personal events and reminders will allow you to feel as if you’re in office—without all the strings attached.

 Just because you’re working from home doesn’t mean you shouldn’t have a designated work space in which you are able to successfully get your work done.
 Instead of lying in bed or sitting on the couch in front of the TV, dedicate a space in your home where you solely do your work.
 This will allow you to eliminate distractions and stay focused on the task at hand.

 Work When You’re Most Productive

 Productivity plays a large role in working remotely.
 Because you’re working from home, it’s important to know when you are the most productive.
 To capitalize on the time in which you’re most productive, save the tasks that require a little more brain power for this time.
-Projects that tend to be heavier and require more of your time should be accomplished during your most productive time of the day.
+Projects that tend to be heavier and require more of your time should be accomplished during your most productive hours of the day.

 Give Yourself Breaks

 No matter how old you get—we all need breaks!
 Working remotely can cause you to sometimes get so distracted with work that you don’t even realize a break is much needed.
 Your brain can only function for so long before it decides that it no longer wants to be productive, so make sure you’re giving yourself the time you need to recoup and recharge.